jvargh7/nfhs5_factsheets/README.md

 ~**districts/corrected district status.csv** shows the current status of different districts.

 1. There are known conversion issues for some symbols (e.g. $\ge$ (greater than or equal to) is converted to â‰¥)
-2. Minor errors in terms of number of records during extraction of Kheda (GJ), Kangra (HP), Chamba (HP), Dhule (MH), Thane (MH)
+2. Retained fact sheet order for Wardha (MH) and Mahisagar (GJ).
+Issue #4 raised by @nfra.

 ## Resolved issues since last update

 1. Kerala and Karnataka are presently displaying 2019-20 factsheets
 2. Kasaragod (KL) is available as of now.
 3. Extraction for some districts in Himachal Pradesh, Maharashtra, Meghalaya and Tripura  have been completed using '~districts/partial district extract.R'.
 The updated status for those which have been extracted separately is provided in 'corrected district status.csv'.
 I am retaining 'district status.csv' since it is the primary check for the main run.
+4. Minor errors in terms of number of records during extraction of Kheda (GJ), Kangra (HP), Chamba (HP), Dhule (MH), Thane (MH)